16CharactersOnly/axmanager-module-pixel-grru/README.md

-## Game Refresh Rate Unlocker Module for Google Pixel
+# Game Refresh Rate Unlocker Module for Google Pixel
-# Only for AxManager and XadKern!!!
+## This module needs AxManager or Xadkern
+Tested on
+Google Pixel 7(panther)